omarfarah123/All-Pro-README-Generator/generatedREADME.md

   * [Testing](#testing)

 ## Description
-creating bonds between mothers and their children
+connecting moms all over the dunya
 ## Installation
-Simply installl on IOS and android
+Find on IOS and Android
 ## Use
 Used for communication
 ## License
-Boost Software License 1.0
+BSD 3-clause "New" or "Revised" license
 ## Contribution
-Open souce rimply submit code for a review
+open souce
 ## Testing
-Testing is not restricred
+test free
 ## Questions
-This project is managed by omarfarah123
+This project is managed by oomarfarah123
 You can find me on github at https://github.com/undefined Additional Questions you can email me at cronogy@gmail.com
 ### License
-The software is available to all under the Boost Software License 1.0.
-You can learn more about this license at https://www.boost.org/LICENSE_1_0.txt
+The software is available to all under the BSD 3-clause "New" or "Revised" license.
+You can learn more about this license at https://choosealicense.com/licenses/bsd-3-clause/